 Pic: Personalized Diabetes Type2 home remedy- Mixed Geen Juice

-My brother coined the name of this mixed green juice “leaf therapy”.
+My brother called this mixed green juice “leaf therapy.”

-It was a delightful addition to my health routine at home in rural India.
-My brother coined the term “Leaf Therapy”.
+It was a delightful addition to my health routine in rural India.
+My brother coined the term “Leaf Therapy.”

 #5 Community Activities

-Working in our garden-watering, making manure, feeding the plants, cleaning up the garden.
-It homes ~100s of different kinds of herbs, vegetables, greens, flowers, and more importantly medicinally important plants and shrubs.
+Working in our garden-watering, making manure, feeding the plants, cleaning the garden.
+It homes ~100s of herbs, vegetables, greens, flowers, and, more importantly, medicinal plants and shrubs.

 We talk, share ideas, discuss local problems about pandemics and recipes, and eat a fruit or two pickings fresh from the garden.
-You can imagine, It takes a village to grow a garden of this kind.
+You can imagine that it takes a village to grow a garden of this kind.